gaqzi/reflections/content/python/add_attributes_to_enum_members.md

 title=Blue, hex_code=#0000ff, description=Baby Blue
 ```

 Hard coding indexes in such a manner is fragile and will break if you drop a new value in the middle of the tuple assigned to an enum member.
+Also, it's hard to reason through logic when you've keep the semantic meanings of the index positions in your working memory.
 A better thing to do is to rewrite the enum in a way that'll allow you to access different elements of the member values by their attribute names.
 Let's do it:

 ```python